Kitware/SMTK/doc/tutorials/add_a_bridge/bridge_subclass.rst

-* The :cxx:`static BridgePtr create()` method is required in order for instances of the object to be created; its address is passed to the :smtk:`BridgeRegistar` class by another macro discussed later so that instances of the bridge can be created given just a string describing the bridge.
+* The :cxx:`static BridgePtr create()` method is required in order for instances of the object to be created; its address is passed to the :smtk:`BridgeRegistrar` class by another macro discussed later so that instances of the bridge can be created given just a string describing the bridge.
   This is necessary so that bridges can be created and managed